 In the centre of Italy, around the Apennine mountain range, lies a huge biodiversity spectacle.
-The Abruzzo, Lazio and Molise National Park (Parco Nazionale d’Abruzzo) covers 50,000 hectares, with 80,000 hectares of buzzer zone in place to reinforce the conservation of this pristine protected area.
+The Abruzzo, Lazio and Molise National Park (Parco Nazionale d’Abruzzo) covers 50,000 hectares, with 80,000 hectares of buffer zone in place to reinforce the conservation of this pristine protected area.

 The national park was established just under 100 years ago and uniquely, is home to twenty-five different municipal towns.
 The area is also populated by around 24,000 people.